Main Stage

 Yes and no. You must play to a backing track on the site, but you can upload your own backing tracks also.
 This allows other people to use them.

-Before uploading a Backing Track to the Harmonica Jam, you must have and grant
+Before uploading a Backing Track to Harmonica Boogie, you must have and grant

 permission to use the Backing Track, and you must follow the United States music copyright laws.
 Be sure to read the cited links in this FAQ.